GRAAL-Research/deepparse/docs/source/dataset_container.rst

 .. currentmodule:: deepparse.dataset_container

-To load the data, we use dataset containers that are implemented with respect to an interface.
+To load the data, we use dataset containers implemented with respect to an interface.

 .. autoclass:: DatasetContainer
     :members: